dessant/label-actions/README.md

 # Label Actions

-Label Actions is a GitHub bot that performs certain actions when issues or pull requests are labeled or unlabeled.
+Label Actions is a GitHub bot that performs certain actions when issues, pull requests or discussions are labeled or unlabeled.

 <img width="800" src="https://raw.githubusercontent.com/dessant/label-actions/master/assets/screenshot.png">